 All placements are quality assured and audited every two years (see Educational Audit).
 Practice learning environments are supported by a nominated Glyndŵr University Practice Education Facilitator and a named Glyndŵr University academic tutor.
 Glyndŵr University has set up specific service level agreements with individual placement providers.
-The variety of placements as described above will, be further enhanced by students being exposed to voluntary/independent/private sectors.
-Health Education Improvement Wales body (HEIW) highlights the importance of preventing admissions to the acute sector, and greater emphasis on nursing in the community setting.
+The variety of placements as described above will be further enhanced by students being exposed to voluntary/independent/private sectors.
+Health Education Improvement Wales body highlights the importance of preventing admissions to the acute sector, and greater emphasis on nursing in the community setting.
 The 'community hub' placement teams where students will be placed will provide enhanced team working and experience of working across professions.

 Where possible students will attend placements close to their place of residence or in a location, which can be accessed without too much inconvenience.
-The placement circuit covers a number of localities, but ordinarily students will not be expected to travel distances over thirty-five miles (however if a specialised placement area e.g. paediatric intensive care this may result in the need to travel further distance).
+The placement circuit covers a number of localities, but ordinarily students will not be expected to travel distances over thirty-five miles.
 All students will be expected to utilise public or personal transport to travel to their placement area.
 Further, travel costs must be met by the student to University and placement area (travel claim reimbursement criteria per mile for practice learning setting).
 There are also opportunities for students to arrange alternative placement experiences outside of the 'placement circuit' of the local area.
-This will be considered on an individual basis, but would be no longer than four weeks in duration, due to the requirements of achieving proficiencies in clinical practice.
+This will be considered on an individual basis, but would be no longer than four weeks in duration, due to the requirements of achieving proficiencies in practice.